-Our staple from almost the beginning.
-It is one of those few ferments, where the availability of the main ingredient is limited by season, so within couple of summer months we have to make enough of them for the whole year.
-But it is worth it.
+It is also one of those few ferments, where the availability of the main ingredient is limited by season, so within couple of summer months, we have to make enough of them so that they last till the new season.

-Then comes the water.
-And the quality of water is very important.
-We use filtered & revitalized water, which structurally is very close to a spring water.
+The quality of water is very important.
+We use filtered and revitalized water, which structurally, is very close to a spring water.

-The fermentation progress can be seen really well on the next two pictures, taken about two weeks apart:
+The progress of the fermentation process can be seen really well, on the next two pictures, taken about two weeks apart:

 So that's how it looks with the glass jars.
 Here's a short clip showing the opening of a stone crock:

-Next is the transfer time into our retail glass jars.
-Those we label first.
+When our pickles are done, we transfer them into our retail glass jars.
+Those, we usually label first.

-Here's a close up of the retail jar & the label:
+Here's a close up of the retail jar and the label:

 There are many health benefits of eating dill pickles.
 Here are just few of them, as quoted by